 The predominately Black ward is a stark example of the life-threatening implications of disparities in race across junctions of economic opportunity, health and wellness, and access to nutritious food.

 Ward 8 is home to some of the most neglected communities in DC, with the highest unemployment rate of any ward in the nation’s capital.
 1 in 3 residents in this ward lives at or below the poverty line.
 Thirty percent of Ward 8 residents are children; that’s the largest population of children in the District.
-Almost half of these children live in poverty
+Almost half of these children live in poverty.

 Although Wards 7 and 8 make up 1 in 7 of the District’s total population, they are home to only 3 fully-equipped grocery stores, compared to 46 stores between Wards 1-6.
 Until the rates of violent crimes within this area are reduced, businesses and grocery stores have even less incentive to open their doors in a community in dire need of access to affordable and healthy foods.
-For the time being, 78,686 residents in Ward 8 share one full-equipped grocery store.
+For the time being, 78,686 residents in Ward 8 share one fully-equipped grocery store.

 Although the Washington, D.C. ranks in the top 5 fittest metropolitan areas, Ward 8 has a reported obesity rate of 44%, compared to a 7.5% obesity rate across the river in Ward 3 of Northwest D.C.